-Haploids that survive viability selection then randomly conjugate (with anyone but themselves; i.e, self-incompatible and undergo meiosis with free recombination between all loci.
-Each mating pair (i.e., diploid ‘cell’) generates 2B haploid offspring, which each acquire a new mutation with probability μ.
+Haploids that survive viability selection then randomly conjugate (with anyone but themselves; i.e, self-incompatible) and undergo meiosis with free recombination between all loci.
+Each mating pair (i.e., diploid individual) generates 2B haploid offspring, which each acquire a new mutation with probability μ.
 An infinite number of loci is assumed, such that each mutation arises at a new locus (‘infinite-sites’ sensu Kimura [1969]).
 For simplicity we assume that the effect of a mutation on each of the m traits is independently drawn from a normal distribution with a mean of 0 and SD of σ.
 Thus all mutations are unique (‘continuum-of-alleles’ sensu Kimura [1965]).
-The effects of mutational covariance and modularity (restricted pleiotropy sensu [Chevin et al. 2010]) is left for future work and could be readily explored with the provided simulation code (Data accessibility).
+The effects of mutational covariance and modularity (restricted pleiotropy sensu Chevin et al. [2010]) is left for future work and could be readily explored with the provided simulation code (Data accessibility).
 See Table 1 for descriptions of all parameters and values used in simulations.

 Generating ancestral standing genetic variation We initiate focal populations with standing genetic variation from a common ancestor.
-To generate ancestral standing variation, we conducted burn-in simulations of a large population (Kanc = 10,000) under weak stabilizing selection (sanc = 0.01) at the origin (oanc = [0, 0, … 0m]) for 100,000 generations.
+To generate ancestral standing variation, we conducted burn-in simulations of a large population (Kanc = 10,000) under weak stabilizing selection (sanc = 0.01) at the origin (oanc = [0, 0, … 0]) for 100,000 generations.
 All other parameters were identical to adapting populations (Table 1).
 Ancestral populations reached mutation-selection balance and had, on average, a mean of 192 segregating alleles (Fig. S1A).
 Each segregating allele was present in, on average, 7.3 % of individuals (Fig. S1B).